Kjell-Olof Feldt

-Kjell-Olof Feldt (18 August 1931 - 8 January 2025) was a Swedish Social Democratic politician who was minister of finance between 1983 and 1990.
+Kjell-Olof Feldt (Note: Originally spelled Fält, registered as Kjell Olov Feldt.)
+(18 August 1931 – 8 January 2025) was a Swedish Social Democratic politician who was minister of finance between 1983 and 1990.
 Previously, Feldt was assistant minister of finance from 1975 to 1976 and minister of commerce and industry from 1970 to 1975, as well as minister for the budget in 1982.
 The Social Democrats lost power in the 1976 elections, but, after having won the elections of 1982, Feldt was appointed minister of finance by prime minister Olof Palme.
 He was seen as a part of Kanslihushögern during his time in office.

 Early life

-Feldt was the son of a single mother, Irma, née Jonsson, who had to send young Kjell-Olof to live with his grandfather's sister because of his father's alcoholic problems.
-Though he came from a working-class family, Kjell-Olof managed to gain admission to Uppsala University where he received a Politices Magister (extended BA in political science) degree in 1956.
-He received a Master's degree at Lund University in 1967.
+Feldt was born on 18 August 1931 in Holmsund, Västerbotten County, Sweden, the son of Alexander Fält and his wife Irma (née Jonsson).
+Feldt was the son of a single mother, Irma, who had to send young Kjell-Olof to live with his grandfather's sister because of his father's alcoholic problems.

+He passed studentexamen in Skellefteå in 1950, and received a Master of Politics degree from Uppsala University in 1956, and a Licentiate of Philosophy degree from Lund University in 1967.